 Bankruptcy laws don't solely exist to make your life difficult.
 They also establish important protections against aggressive creditors.
 Once you have filed for either Chapter 7 or 13 bankruptcy, your creditors are barred from trying to collecting on your debt or filing a lawsuits against you.
 One of the advantages of Chapter 13 bankruptcy is that even if you've missed mortgage payments and your home is in foreclosure, you get an automatic stay.
 As part of the repayment plan, you can make up for missed payments and save your house.

-For lots more information about debt management, debt relief and staying out of the red, check out the related HowStuffWorks articles on the next page.
+For lots more information about debt management, debt relief and staying out of the red, check out the related HowStuffWorks articles below.